 For the Food and Drug Administration (FDA) to approve a drug or medical device for consumer use, all clinical research must have ended – right?
 Wrong.
-In fact, one critical phase of testing remains: a Phase IV (Post Marketed Research) clinical trial.
+In fact, one critical phase of testing remains: a Phase IV (Post Marketed Research) clinical research study.
 While Phase I (Safety), Phase II (Effectiveness), and Phase III (Benefit) studies must occur before the FDA can approve a product, phase IV studies can only occur after FDA approval.
-So, what is a phase IV clinical trial and what purpose does it serve?
+So, what is a phase IV clinical research study and what purpose does it serve?

 As the last phase of clinical research, phase IV trials involve lots of participants and lots of time.
 Sometimes they’re known as postmarketing surveillance.
-What is a phase IV clinical trial?
+What is a phase IV clinical research study?

 How many participants are involved?